Denton-area girls basketball playoff pairings: See all the local bi-district matchups

 Eight Denton-area girls basketball teams have qualified for the playoffs, which begin on Thursday with the bi-district round.

-Guyer, Braswell, Lake Dallas, Argyle, Krum and Aubrey will each begin their postseason runs on Thursday with games across the metroplex.
+Guyer, Braswell, Lake Dallas, Argyle, Krum and Aubrey will each begin their postseason runs on Thursday with games across the Dallas-Fort Worth area.

 After winning a share of the District 5-6A title, Guyer (19-5) will square off against Hebron in a rematch of last year’s Class 6A Region I bi-district round.
 The Lady Wildcats beat the Lady Hawks 61-36 last season.
 Tip-off for Thursday night’s game is slated for 6:30 p.m. at Denton High.